FelipeABG/hadoop-mapreduce/README.md

 ### 2. Avarage goals scored at a match (AvarageGoals.java)
 This job calculates the avarage goals scored at a match in the period.

+### 3. Games Per Stadium(GamesPerStadium.java)
+This job counts the total games played on all stadiums in the period.